When I was little...

 Eventually, I grew up and moved again, first to Atlanta and then back to Canada.
 I made a living in the 'fixing cars' arena.
 I live in a very old house on a wooded lot that is infested by dogs and turtles and parrots, and perhaps the ghost of a young girl.
 My teen-aged son is a light in my life who wants to be an author and a professional football player.
 I never tell him that both are nearly impossible, because they aren’t.

 The library has continued to haunt me.
 When age said the possibility of a university degree was long past, I decided to try my hand at a novel anyway.
 Somehow I finished it, and have produced one a year since.
-I’m working on my tenth.
+I’m working on my eleventh.